What every athlete should know about magnesium, according to a sports dietitian

 The benefit of eating cooked spinach is that you get more bang for your buck.
 Since it shrinks down, you’re able to eat a lot more spinach when it’s cooked as compared to raw.
 Plus, it’s a great addition to soups, like this vegetable barley soup, or it can stand alone as a side dish sauteed with olive oil, garlic and lemon.

-Not to mention that the magnesium in cooked spinach is more easily absorbed by the body.
+Not to mention that the body absorbs magnesium from cook spinach better than from raw.
 In 1 cup of cooked spinach, there is 156mg of magnesium.

 3. Beet Greens